The Irish Times: Columns

+Print

-The paper has the same standard layout every day.
-The front page contains one main picture and three main news stories, with the left-hand column, News Digest, providing a "teaser" of some of the stories inside the Home News, World News, Sport and Business Today sections as well as other information such as winning lottery numbers and weather forecasts.
+The paper has the same standard layout every day; the front page contains one main picture and three main news stories, with the left-hand column, News Digest, providing a "teaser" of some of the stories inside the Home News, World News, Sport, and Business Today sections, as well as other information such as winning lottery numbers and weather forecasts.
 Inside, it usually contains eight to twelve pages of Irish news, called "Home News", covering the Republic of Ireland and Northern Ireland.
-It devotes several pages to important stories such as the publication of government reports, government budgets, important courts cases, and so on.
+It devotes several pages to important stories such as the publication of government reports, government budgets, and important courts cases.

-World News contains news from its correspondents abroad and from news wires and services such as Reuters, the Guardian Service, and the Los Angeles Times-Washington Post service.
-The paper has correspondents in London, Paris, Brussels, and Washington.
+World News contains news from its correspondents abroad and from news wires and services such as Reuters, the Guardian Service, and the Los Angeles Times-Washington Post service; the paper has correspondents in London, Paris, Brussels, and Washington.

-The Irish Times publishes its residential property supplement every Thursday, one of the printed residential property listings for the Dublin area.
-This is also online.
-Motoring and employment supplements are published on Wednesday and Friday respectively, and are also online.
+The Irish Times publishes its residential property supplement every Thursday, one of the printed residential property listings for the Dublin area; this is also online.
+Motoring and employment supplements are published on Wednesday and Friday respectively, and are also available online.

 A business supplement is published every Friday, as is an entertainment supplement called The Ticket, with film, music, theatre reviews, interviews, articles, and media listings.
 It features cinema writer Donald Clarke and music writers Jim Carroll, Brian Boyd, Tony Clayton-Lea and others.
-Michael Dwyer, the distinguished film critic and recipient of the Chevalier des Arts et des Lettres, wrote for the supplement until his death in 2010.
+Michael Dwyer, the film critic and recipient of the Chevalier des Arts et des Lettres, wrote for the supplement until his death in 2010.

 On Saturdays, a Weekend section is published, with news features, arts profiles, television and radio columns, and book reviews of mainly literary and biographical works, with occasional reviews in the technology sector.
 The Saturday edition also includes the Magazine with consumer and lifestyle features on food, wine, gardening, and there are travel and sports supplements.

 Three Sudoku puzzles and two crosswords are published daily including a cryptic crossword, formerly compiled by "Crosaire", and a "Simplex" crossword.
 There is also a letters page.
 J.J.
 Walsh has contributed a chess puzzle to the paper since April 1955, originally weekly the puzzle became a daily fixture in September 1972.

 The paper carries political cartoons by Martyn Turner and the American cartoon strip, Doonesbury.
 The business section has a satirical illustration by David Rooney every Friday.
 Tom Mathews contributes an arts-inspired cartoon (called "Artoon") to the arts section on Saturday.

-A weekly Irish language page is carried on Wednesdays.
+A weekly Irish-language page is carried on Wednesdays.

-Purchase of Irish Examiner and other assets

-In December 2017, it was reported that The Irish Times had reached an agreement to purchase the newspaper, radio and website interests of Landmark Media Investments which include the Irish Examiner.
-Initially subject to regulatory approval, the sale was completed in July 2018.

-2018 redundancies

-In September 2018, The Irish Times started a voluntary redundancy scheme.
-This followed the Landmark Media Investments acquisition.